delucks/copythatfloppy/README.md

 You can override the destination directory using `--destination /path/to/dir`, which can be relative or absolute.

-By default, the script asks you what date the pictures were taken on.
-You can hit Enter or Ctrl+C at that prompt to accept the default of today's date, or enter another date in YYYY-MM-DD format.
+By default, the script assumes the pictures were taken on the present day.
+To override this assumption, use `--date 2024-09-02` or the environment variable `MVC_DATE`.

 ## Environment Variables